Deonte Burton and Isaiah Roby Assigned to Oklahoma City Blue | Oklahoma City Thunder

 Roby has appeared in one game for the Thunder after being acquired from Dallas on Jan.
 24.

-Both are expected to be in uniform tonight when the Blue takes on the South Bay Lakers at 7 p.m. in the Cox Convention Center.
+Both are expected to be in uniform tonight when the Blue takes on the Stockton Kings at 7 p.m. in the Cox Convention Center.